devonzuegel/smallworld/README.md

       1. create an auth token that has a big string in it
       2. use ring to put it in a "session", which is backed by a cookie in our case (which is limited; doesn't require db so can't fit much data, line 817)
       3. when i parse the verify token, merge these default values in – only erik and i should have admin?=true anyways, so if someone doesn't have admin?=true, that's equivalent to admin?=false
+- [ ] create webhook that stores all SendGrid events in db to (a) make it easier to query and (b) make us more resilient to SendGrid's data retention policy: https://docs.sendgrid.com/for-developers/tracking-events/getting-started-event-webhook
 - [ ] add a way for admins to log in as any user for debugging purposes
 - [ ] add a test to make sure the basic routes all work and do not 404 (especially the 2 signup pages!)
 - [ ] make sure it looks nice on mobile (currently it does not look great, though it's funcitonal)